rubygems/rubygems/bundler/UPGRADING.md

 If you don't want to deal with deprecations right now and want to toggle them off, you can do it through configuration.
-Set the `BUNDLE_SILENCE_DEPRECATIONS` environment variable to "true", or configure it through `bundle config` either globally through `bundle config set silence_deprecations true` command, or locally through `bundle config set --local silence_deprecations true`.
+Set the `BUNDLE_SILENCE_DEPRECATIONS` environment variable to "true", or configure it through `bundle config` either globally through `bundle config set --global silence_deprecations true` command, or locally through `bundle config set --local silence_deprecations true`.
 From now on in this document we will assume that all three of these configuration options are available, but will only mention `bundle config set <option> <value>`.